 Lessons Learned for Next Tax Day

 After missing Tax Day once, the chances are you won’t be in a hurry to make the same mistake again anytime soon.
-To ensure that you don’t find yourself in another stressful situation next year, it is best to learn lessons from this year and begin planning ahead.
+To ensure that you don’t find yourself in another stressful situation next year, it is best to learn lessons from this year and begin tax planning for the next year.

 Try to keep track of relevant documentation throughout the year so that you don’t need to panic next April.
 You may also want to check that you feel confident in filing your taxes and know precisely what to do so that it is a far less stressful task next year.